mmadrigalac/ticktock/README.md

 # ticktock
 AngularJS Clock and alarm
+This is a test project that uses angularjs to generate a clock and set an alarm that will play a sound.
+* Some other resources like fontawesome and bootstrap are used.

-In order to run this little project example follow those steps:
+In order to run this a test example follow those steps:

 1.Clone or download the repository.